 Church leaders, do something.

-And Christians, if your church leaders aren’t leading and teaching on this issue, go to them and urge them to do so.
+And Christians, if your church leaders aren’t leading and teaching on this issue, go to them and urge them to do so or find a better church.